wis-software/office-manager/README.md

 # About project
 The backend for internal company's CRM using Python, Django and GraphQL.

-Anyone can take part in the development provided abidance with the contribution rules
+Anyone can take part in the development provided abidance with the contribution rules.

-**Pay attention: The priority of this project is the lowest!
-Any commercial task or colleague's request has more priority.**
+**Pay attention: Any commercial task has more priority.**

 ## Getting Started